 Any study tips?

-Study with friends!
-You can quiz each other and it will help you understand material that you might not have understood as well.
+Study with friends, this can help you raise your GPA.
+You can quiz each other and it will help you understand the material that you might not have understood as well.

 Have there been any classes, within your DVM program that were especially relatable to your current position?